 In addition, you shouldn’t rename any files or folders in your Library folder or the main macOS Library folder.

 How to keep your files organised on Mac

-Renaming files is a great way of getting better organised and using your Mac more efficiently.
+Renaming files is a great way of getting better organized and using your Mac more efficiently.
 Another way to make your Mac work better for you is to get rid of files that are taking up space but that you don’t need.
-CleanMyMac 3 is perfect for that.
+CleanMyMac X is perfect for that.
 It identifies and removes system files that aren’t needed, junk Photos and iTunes files, Mail attachments, and old and large files.

 The System Junk module removes language files you don’t use, caches you no longer need, as well as log files, universal binaries, and more.
 Photo Junk gets rid of cache files, and will offer to remove storage-hungry RAW files for you.
 And the iTunes clean up tool deletes broken downloads, outdated backups, and old software updates.
 You can download it free here.
 Give it a try and find out how much space you can free up on your Mac.

 As you can see, on macOS Yosemite and later, it’s very easy to batch rename files in the Finder.
 In older versions of macOS, if you want to rename multiple files, you’ll have to use a third party app that’s designed for the purpose or create your own Automator action.